wynn-theingi/projectrepo/README.md

 Make some changes for the assignment 4 #d) in the collaborator branch and commit
 > git commit -m "Content for assignment 4.d"

+Make another change for the assignment 4 #d) in the collaborator branch and commit
+> git commit -m "Content for assignment 4.d again"